Operations with UAS/Drones - Specific Category

 Direct remote identification system and class markings

-From 1 January 2024, in the specific category, both under declarative regime (national and European standard scenarios) and under operational authorisation, UAS shall be required to be equipped with a direct remote identification system (DRI: Direct Remote Identification>>).
-Class marking UAS (C5 and C6) required in European standard scenarios equip this system as standard.
+As of 1 January 2024, under the specific category, both declaratory (national and European standard scenarios) and operational authorisation, UAS are required to be equipped with a direct remote identification system (<<DRI: Direct Remote Identification>>).
+The UAS with class marking (C5 and C6) required in the European standard scenarios equip this system as standard.
 The "DRI" must:

-• Periodically transmit at least:
+• transmit at least at regular intervals:

-• i) the registration number of the UAS operator and the verification code provided by the Member State during the registration process;
+• the registration number of the UAS operator and the verification code provided by the Member State during the registration process;

 • Reduce the ability to manipulate the operation of the direct remote identification system.

 Some companies have already put on the market modules that offer a direct remote identification system, providing the "EU Declaration of Conformity".
-This information can be found in a list published on the EASA website, who does not verify compliance with such components and the declaration of conformity being the responsibility of the manufacturer:
+This information can be found in a list published on the EASA website, who does not verify compliance with such components and the declaration of conformity is the responsibility of the manufacturer:

 Contact AESA UAS Division: